CandleLibrary/DOM/README.md

 #

-CandleFW HTML is a HTML parser that builds a node graph of HTML elements.
+CandleLibrary HTML is a HTML parser that builds a node graph of HTML elements.
 It provides methods for hooking into the parsing process to generate custom HTML node graphs.

 ## Install